alissatroiano/Milestone-2/README.md

 * Line 2 of question.js, which enables `jQuery.noConflict())` mode was copied from [jQuery.com](https://api.jquery.com/jQuery.noConflict/)

 * The classes used to style the game's grid and buttons were also copied from [Bootstrap](https://getbootstrap.com).

+* The solution code for removing the blue outline from `.navbar-toggler` was copied from [Stack Overflow](https://stackoverflow.com/questions/23333231/bootstrap-button-shows-blue-outline-when-clicked) and applied to the [stylesheet](assets/css/style.css).

+* The JavaScript used to make the navbar toggler close automatically after a link is clinked was copied from [Stack Overflow](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click).

 ### Media